berrytechnics/repair-tix/QUICK_START.md

-# RepairForge Quick Start Guide
+# RepairTix Quick Start Guide

-Welcome to RepairForge!
+Welcome to RepairTix!
 This guide will help you get up and running quickly.

 ## Getting Started

 ### Access the Application

-Once RepairForge is running, open your web browser and navigate to:
+Once RepairTix is running, open your web browser and navigate to:

 **http://localhost:3000**